Focus On Women's Health

 Cancer Focus NI

-Every year, around 6,100 women are diagnosed with cancer in Northern Ireland.
-About 1,600 of these are the less serious non-malignant skin cancers.
-These are startling statistics but over half of all cancers can be prevented with a healthier lifestyle.
+Every year over 6,500 women in Northern Ireland are diagnosed with cancer (including about 1,600 who have the less serious non-malignant melanoma) and approximately 2,134 deaths per year.
+But up to 40% of all cancers can be prevented with a healthier lifestyle.

 Breast

-Over 1,300 women are diagnosed each year.
-It is important that women are breast aware at any age and if you are aged between 50 and70 attend screening appointments when invited.
+Around 1,450 women are diagnosed each year.
+It is important that women are breast aware at any age, and if you are aged between 50 and 70, attend screening appointments when invited.
+If you are over 70, you are still at risk of breast cancer and can book an appointment at your local breast screening unit.
+If you notice any unusual changes in your breast, please see your GP.

 Bowel

-Around 540 women are diagnosed each year.
-If you are aged between 60 and 74 use the bowel testing kit when it is sent to your home as part of the bowel screening programme.
+Approximately 530 women are diagnosed each year.
+If you are aged between 60 and 74, please use the bowel testing kit when it is sent to your home as part of the bowel screening programme.

 Useful resources